brentnycum/BNHtmlPdfKit/README.md

 # BNHtmlPdfKit

-BNHtmlPdfKit easily turns HTML data from an HTML string or URL into a PDF file.
+BNHtmlPdfKit easily turns HTML data from an HTML string or URL into a PDF file on iOS.
 Feel free to fork this project and help make it better!

-If you are using BNHtmlPdfKit in your app I would love to hear about it!
+If you are using BNHtmlPdfKit in your app I would love to [hear about it](mailto:brentnycum@gmail.com)!

 ## Adding BNHtmlPdfKit To Your Project